• Home

 By adding corn starch to the classic slime recipe, you can learn how to make your own bouncy ball.

 It’s amazing how simple it is to make your own homemade bouncy ball that really bounces!
-It’s a fun addition to any at-home science experiments that you try!
+It’s a fun addition to science carnival activities or for any other reason.

 Bored?
 Make these bouncy balls using just borax, glue, and corn starch!
 Kids will be amazed at how easy it is to make a homemade bouncy ball!